Skip to content

 enabledbooleanNotrueSet to false to add the server in a disabled state

-api_keystringNoPer-DVR API key (stored encrypted; see note below)
+api_keystringNoPer-DVR API key (stored in settings.json after import; see note below)

 For compose-based deployments, you can define DVR servers using numbered environment variables.
 The <N> placeholder is a 1-based index (1, 2, 3, …).